Back

 Ecological Impact

+Listed as a Category I invasive species for all regions of Florida by the Florida Invasive Species Council.
 Spreads aggressively into the landscape.
 Can produce dense crowns of drooping leaves that displaces native ground cover.
-Listed as a Category I species by the Florida Exotic Pest Plant Council (FLEPPC).

 Description